 Lachlan Macquarie in Context

 New South Wales was established as a British penal colony in January 1788, during the reign of King George III, as the intended repository for the ever-growing number of convicted criminals in Great Britain at the time.
 Previously the Thirteen Colonies of British North America had been the destination of transported criminals.
 However, with the loss of America in 1783, Britain was in desperate need of an alternative.
 British jails were massively overcrowded in the late 18th century, to the extent that decommissioned ships were converted into temporary floating prisons.
 The alternative to America was some 16,500km from London, rather than the 5,500km to New York.
 Australia was - in the eyes of the British judicial system - ersatz America.
 Historian Lawrence James argues: "They (convicts) were to provide the sinews of a new colony that, in time, would profit Britain, which would be preferable to having them idling in prison cells or the hulks."
 The new ‘pop-up’ penitentiary was populated mostly by convicted felons in its early days.
 It was initially marshalled by the New South Wales Marine Corps and then quickly relieved by the New South Wales Corps between 1789-1810, whilst being run by a governor appointed from London.
 Indeed, whilst the American colonists had chafed under the rule of the various British governors before 1776, early British-Australian convicts had virtually no say whatsoever in the governance of the colony.
 This responsibility rested solely with the Governor, backed by a cadre of Redcoats for muscle.
-Convicts were in Australia to solely serve sentences, work and, if they were able to serve the duration of the time spent at ‘Her Majesty’s Pleasure’, gain a small land grant.
+Convicts were in Australia to serve sentences, work and, if they were able to serve the duration of the time spent at ‘Her Majesty’s Pleasure’, gain a small land grant.

 What three things should we know?

 1) Macquarie built.
-He took the reigns of British-Australia in 1810; this was turbulent and testing period in the nation’s history.
-By the time Macquarie had relinquished his post in 1821, the colony was significantly more stable and prosperous than when he had arrived.
+He took the reins of British-Australia in 1810; this was a turbulent and testing period in the nation’s history.
+By the time that Macquarie had relinquished his post in 1821, the colony was significantly more stable and prosperous than when he had arrived.
 The elaborate building works in Sydney were a testament to his grandiose vision for the colony.
 Moreover, the footprint of Macquarie can still be seen in Australia’s earliest towns.
 He assiduously nurtured the development of the five ‘Macquarie Towns’, known as Castlereagh, Pitt Town, Richmond, Wilberforce and Windsor, which laid the platform for early and future urban development in Australia.
 Also, these towns were built towards the ‘Blue Mountains’, where sheep farming - one of the staples of Australia’s future economy - could take root.
 This contributed to the increased level of self-sufficiency in terms of food production, reducing Australia’s dependence on imports.
-By end of Macquarie’s time ‘down under’, there were nearly 300,000 sheep in Australia, which served the white-settlers’ pockets and bellies well.
-However, this had a devastating impact of the aboriginal population, who found that the sheep devoured the land on which the native kangaroo lived and pushed them into increasing conflict land-hungry farmers.
+By end of Macquarie’s time ‘down under’, there were nearly 300,000 sheep in Australia, which served the white-settlers’ pockets and their bellies well.
+However, this had a truly devastating impact on the aboriginal population, who found that the sheep devoured the land on which the native kangaroo lived and pushed them into increasing conflict with land-hungry colonial farmers.

 2) Macquarie rehabilitated.
-Historian Niall Ferguson highlights the continuities and changes between Macquarie’s governorship and those of his predecessors.
+Historian Niall Ferguson highlights the continuities and the changes between Macquarie’s governorship and those of his predecessors.
 "Macquarie was every bit as much of a despot as his naval predecessors ...
 But unlike them, Macquarie was an enlightened despot.
 To him, NSW was not just a land of punishment, but also a land of redemption.
 Under his benign rule, he believed, convicts could be transformed into citizens."
-Governor Macquarie certainly aimed to ensure that the convicts could attain earthly salvation through hard work and good discipline.
-For every convict that was able to complete their sentence, a grant of 30 acres of land awaited them.
+Governor Macquarie certainly aimed to ensure that the convicts could attain earthly salvation through hard work, obedience and good discipline.
+For every convict that was able to complete their sentence, a generous grant of 30 acres of land awaited them.
 Moreover, Macquarie allowed some convicts to undertake legal roles and aimed to improve the awful conditions aboard the penal ships that were used to transport the felons to Australia.

 Thank you for reading.
 Feedback is always welcome!